Mesothelioma and the Air Force

 Where Were Air Force Veterans Exposed to Asbestos?

 A greater threat, however, was that asbestos was used in combat planes built before 1980.
 Being prized for its durability, heat-resistance, and low cost, it made perfect sense to include asbestos in every aircraft that was being manufactured for combat.
 Many politicians and historians today still deem it a necessity for the time.
 Still, this didn’t reduce the danger.
-Airmen who flew during World War II and the Vietnam War were potentially exposed to high amounts of airborne asbestos.
+Airmen who flew during World War II and the Vietnam War were potentially exposed to high amounts of airborne asbestos as their planes were shot at and caught fire.

-If you served in the Air Force before 1980, it is possible that you could develop mesothelioma.
-It’s naturally long latency period means that people exposed to asbestos may not show symptoms for decades.
+If you served in the Air Force before 1980, it’s possible that you could develop mesothelioma.
+It’s naturally long latency period, anywhere from 10 to 60 years, means that people exposed to asbestos may not show symptoms for decades.

 Mesothelioma shares symptoms with other, more common diseases, such as the flu.
 This can often make it difficult to diagnose without the use of scans or biopsies.
 If you experience any of the below symptoms, and served in the military during or before the 1980s, talk with a VA approved doctor about your time of service.